 There is no treatment needed for the disorder unless severe anemia or anemia symptoms occur.
 Surgery to remove the spleen may decrease the rate of red blood cell damage.

-Most persons with hereditary elliptocytosis have no problems.
+Most people with hereditary elliptocytosis have no problems.
 They often do not know they have the condition.

 When to Contact a Medical Professional

-Genetic counseling may be appropriate for persons with a family history of this disease who wish to become parents.
+Genetic counseling may be appropriate for people with a family history of this disease who wish to become parents.

 - Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.